Ultimate Guide to Real Marriage Certificate for Immigration

 Bring Your Spouse to the U.S.

-The certificate is issued as an abstract of the information taken from the marriage license and is acceptable as evidence that a marriage was finalized and recorded.
-After the ceremony, the marriage license is returned to the Clerk of Circuit Court to be filed and recorded.
+After the marriage ceremony, the marriage license is returned to the Clerk of Circuit Court to be filed and recorded.

 Check out this Courthouse Wedding for Immigration: Complete Guide

 A courthouse marriage is non-religious in nature and legally binding.
-As the name suggests, it takes place in a courthouse or it can be at city hall within the U.S. At the end of the ceremony, you receive a marriage certificate which is considered an official government document that can later be provided when applying for a marriage green card.
-Click the link above to learn about this cost-effective and fast way to get married!
+As the name suggests, it takes place in a courthouse or city hall within the U.S. At the end of the ceremony, you will receive a marriage certificate, which is an official government document that is submitted when applying for a marriage-based green card.

 Checklist of Marriage License Requirements